-What is LastSyncTime in Skyvia
+What Is LastSyncTime in Skyvia Replication?

-What is LastSyncTime in Skyvia
+What is LastSyncTime in Skyvia?

 What is LastSyncTime?